Target-Invisible

 Target-Invisible is a 1945 documentary short film produced by the First Motion Picture Unit after World War II.
 The film depicts the uses of radar in aerial direction-finding and precision high-level bombing by the United States Army Air Forces during World War II.

-At the end of Target-Invisible, the air force narrator (Arthur Kennedy) thanks Americans for their contributions to the war effort but even though the war is over.
-The film mentions the dropping of the atom bomb in August 1945.
-The plea is for Americans to help win the peace by supporting scientific efforts through buying Victory Loan war bonds.
+At the end of Target-Invisible, the air force narrator (Arthur Kennedy) thanks Americans for their contributions to the war effort, which by then had concluded with Allied victory, and explains that the film was an example of the research and development being funded through the purchase of Victory Loan war bonds encouraging the viewer to buy and hold more such bonds to continue these projects into peacetime.

 Plot

 In 1945, a USAAF Boeing B-29 Superfortress squadron of bombers flies from their base in the Marianas on their mission to attack a target in Japan.
 Although the target will be invisible due to overcast conditions, the mission will continue as a high-altitude bombing raid.

 After six hours of flight time, the radar operator (Clayton Moore) is able to identify the islands that lie off the coast of Honshu.
 Directions from the radar operator to the bombardier help guide the B-29 to its ultimate target.
 The pilot is also given discrete flight adjustments to fly directly to the objective.

 After arriving above the target at 23,000 ft altitude, although obscured by a thick cloud cover, the bombardier uses the Norden bombsight to aim, before releasing the bomb load.
 The attack is successful with widespread destruction of the Kiyoshi aircraft plant located north of Tokyo.